Stem-LG/Stem-LG/README.md

 - 👋 Hi, I’m Louay Ghanney
 - 👀 I’m interested in all things tech-related
-- 🌱 I’m currently learning gui development with flutter
+- 🌱 I’m currently learning some Backend Frameworks
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on projects
 - 📫 discord: Stem#1287

 <!---